devopsdays/devopsdays-web/content/events/2019-baltimore/location.md

 ### Parking

 Parking is available at [Pier V Garage](http://www.pierfivegarage.com/) which is next to the IMET.
+We will have validation for discounted rates

 <img src="/img/pier_v_parking.jpg" width="580" height="295" alt="Pier V Parking" />